urbanairship/titanium-module/documentation/index.md

 #### userNotificationsEnabled

 Enables or disables user notifications.
-On iOS, user notifications can only be enabled and enabling notifications the first time will promopt the user to enable notifications.
+On iOS, user notifications can only be enabled and enabling notifications the first time will prompt the user to enable notifications.

 ```
     UrbanAirship.userNotificationsEnabled = true